 The DMP organizes collected data to build anonymized user profiles.
 This anonymization is important because it protects the privacy of data subjects.
 The platform sanitizes and masks the data so marketers cannot see customers’ personal information such as names or addresses.
 Marketers can still use the anonymized data, however, to create customer segments, deliver personalized content, and serve more targeted ads.

 DMPs with compliance features allow enterprise users to define what data should be classified as personal information.
-The marketers can also discover where the data resides, who uses it, and how those people use it, all of which provides greater control over data and curtails non-compliant behaviors.
+Marketers can also discover where the data resides, who uses it, and how those people use it, all of which provide greater control over data and curtail non-compliant behaviors.

 Stronger data governance

 Advanced compliance based DMPs integrate backup, recovery, and archiving to create a searchable pool of structured and unstructured audience data.
 This allows organizations to identify personal data and automatically comply with data and privacy policies, which simplifies data governance and compliance.

 Manage customer identities

 Compliance-oriented DMPs provide a strong foundation for privacy-compliant identity, data, and records management.
 They manage data across multiple IDs, devices, and channels.
 In addition, with built-in identity resolution, they connect unknown IDs with real people, allowing marketers to deliver more relevant messaging to each consumer.